slok/go-http-metrics/Readme.md

 This settings will disable measuring the number of requests being handled concurrently by the handlers.

+#### DisableMeasureNotFoundStatus

+This setting will disable measuring duration and size when status is 404 not found, this prevents from producing results for non-existent endpoints.
+Most frameworks return 404 when there is no handler for the request, but 404 can still be returned for an endpoint with a handler, so use with caution.

 #### Custom handler ID

 One of the options that you need to pass when wrapping the handler with the middleware is `handlerID`, this has 2 working ways.